asaduzzamananik/ClickFix_Social_Engineering_in_Action_Detect_Quasar_RAT_with_YARA_Forge_Suricata_and_Wazuh/README.md

 ---
 ## Objective
   - Simulate a real-world phishing attack delivering QuasarRAT
-  - Use the "ClickFix" social engineering technique to lure users
+  - Use the "ClickFix" social engineering technique to trick users into executing the disguised malware
   - Deliver a disguised .cmd-based malware payload posing as a Cloudflare CAPTCHA
   - Emphasize behavior monitoring and network analysis